CHCHE Courses (2022-23)

 Advanced Topics in Biochemistry and Molecular Biophysics

 Discussion of research fields in biochemistry and molecular biophysics at Caltech.
 Development of skills in literature analysis and information synthesis.
+Not offered 2024-25.

 Special Topics in Transport Phenomena

 May be repeated for credit.
 Advanced problems in heat, mass, and momentum transfer.
 Introduction to mechanics of complex fluids; physicochemical hydrodynamics; microstructured fluids; colloidal dispersions and active matter.
 Other topics may be discussed depending on class needs and interests.
-Not offered 2022-23.
+Not offered 2024-25.

-Environmental Physical Organic Chemistry Part I
+Environmental Physical Organic Chemistry

 This course will cover selected aspects of the chemistry of aquatic systems.
 Lectures cover basic principles of physical-organic chemistry relevant to the aquatic environment under realistic conditions.
-Specific topics covered in Part I include the basic principles of equilibrium chemical and physical processes important natural waters.
+Specific topics covered in this course include the basic principles of equilibrium chemical and physical processes important for natural waters.
 Topics include: chemical potential, fugacity, phase transfer, acid-base chemistry, metal-ligand substitution chemistry, surface chemistry, octanol-water partitioning, air-water partitioning, partitioning to solid organic matter and biomedia, sorption processes, air-water exchange dynamics, and the kinetics and mechanisms of coupled organic and inorganic redox reactions.
 Thermodynamics, transport, phase transfer and kinetics are emphasized.

 Environmental Physical Organic Chemistry Part II

 This course will cover selected aspects of the organic chemistry of aquatic systems and coupled air-water systems.
 Topics include photochemical transformations, biochemical transformations in sub-surface water, surface water, and sediments, heterogeneous surface reactions and catalysis, hydrolysis reactions, nucleophilic displacement and substitution reactions, elimination reactions, carboxylic acid ester hydrolysis, thiophosphoric acid ester hydrolysis, carbamate ester hydrolysis, and amide ester hydrolysis.
 The primary goal is to better understand factors controlling the fate and behavior of organic compounds and persistent organic pollutants in the global environment.
 Case studies will be presented.
+Not offered 2024-25.

 Macromolecular Function: kinetics, energetics, and mechanisms